datalad-handbook/book/docs/basics/101-123-sharelocal4.rst

 Updating datasets: The basics
 -----------------------------

+All of what you have seen about sharing dataset was really cool, and for the most part also surprisingly intuitive.
+``datalad run`` commands or file retrieval worked exactly as you imagined it to work, and you begin to think that slowly but steadily you're getting a feel about how DataLad really works.

-So far, sharing the dataset with DataLad was remarkably unexciting given that you already knew most of the dataset magic that your room mate currently is still mesmerized about.
+But to be honest, so far, sharing the dataset with DataLad was also remarkably unexciting given that you already knew most of the dataset magic that your room mate currently is still mesmerized about.
-But to be honest, you're not yet certain whether sharing data with DataLad really improves your life up until this point.
+To be honest, you're not yet certain whether sharing data with DataLad really improves your life up until this point.
 After all, you could have just copied your directory into your ``mock_user`` directory and